-$CO2 \text{ (in tonnes)} = (33.6 \times 0.35 \times 8,760 \times 436.6) \\ 1000$
+$CO_2$ (in tonnes) = (90 x 0.35 x 8,760 x 324)

-= 44,977 tonnes per annum
+= 89,405 tonnes per annum

-Based on this calculation, approximately 44,977 tonnes of carbon dioxide will be displaced per annum from the largely carbon-based traditional energy mix by the Proposed Development.
-Over the proposed thirty-year lifetime of the Proposed Development, therefore, 1,349,310 tonnes of carbon dioxide will be displaced from traditional carbon-based electricity generation.
+Based on this calculation, 89,405 tonnes of carbon dioxide will be displaced per annum from the largely carbon-based traditional energy mix by the Proposed Development.
+Assuming a thirty-year lifetime for the Proposed Development, it is estimated that 2,682,150 tonnes of carbon dioxide will be displaced from traditional carbon-based electricity generation.

-As noted previously areas cleared of forestry for the Proposed Development will be replaced by replanting onsite and offsite alternatives sites.
-A total of 58.49 hectares of new forestry will be replanted onsite and at offsite alternatives sites to compensate the loss of forestry at the Proposed Development site.
-Given that losses due to felling forestry account for 23,162 tonnes of CO2, it has been assumed for the purposes of this calculation that the same quantity of CO2 can be saved by replanting forestry at alternative sites.
+As noted previously areas cleared of forestry for the Proposed Development will be replaced by replanting offsite alternatives sites.
+A total of 16.36 hectares of new forestry will be replanted in offsite alternatives sites to compensate the loss of forestry at the Proposed Development site.
+Given that losses due to felling forestry account for 6,479 tonnes of $CO_2$ , it has been assumed for the purposes of this calculation that the same quantity of $CO_2$ can be saved by replanting forestry at alternative sites.

-In total, it is estimated that 1,372,472 tonnes of carbon dioxide will be displaced over the proposed thirty-year lifetime of the Proposed Development.
+In total, it is estimated that 2,688,629 tonnes of carbon dioxide will be displaced over the proposed thirty-year lifetime of the Proposed Development, and 89,405 tonnes of carbon dioxide will be displaced per annum.

-Based on the Scottish Government carbon calculator as presented above 75,307 tonnes of $CO_2$ will be lost to the atmosphere due to changes in the peat environment and due to the construction and operation of the Proposed Development.
-This represents 5.5% of the total amount of carbon dioxide emissions that will be offset by the Proposed Development.
-The 75,307 tonnes of $CO_2$ that will be lost to the atmosphere due to changes in the peat environment and due to the construction and operation of the Proposed Development will be offset by the Proposed Development in approximately 20 months of operation.
+Based on the Scottish Government carbon calculator as presented above, 156,138 tonnes of $CO_2$ will be lost to the atmosphere due to changes in the peat environment and due to the construction of the Proposed Development.
+This represents 5.81% of the total amount of carbon dioxide emissions that will be offset by the Proposed Development.
+The 156,138 tonnes of $CO_2$ that will be lost to the atmosphere due to changes in the peat environment and due to the construction and operation of the Proposed Development will be offset by the Proposed Development in 21 months of operation.